dustincovan/GambleWorm/README.md

 # GambleWorm
-An HTML5 game about fast-food, gambling, burglary, and everything else it takes to get busy living.
+An HTML5 game about fast-food, gambling, burglary, and everything else it takes today to get busy living.